kosso/TiScreenRecorder/iphone/README.md

 TiScreenRecorder
 ===========================================

-A simple Titanium module for iOS screen recording. (in progress)
+A simple Appcelerator Titanium module for iOS screen recording. (in progress)

-Currently saves video directly to the camera roll.

-**TODO**:

-- Provide custom file path for saved video file.
-- Optional camera roll save.
+IDEAS:

+- Hide recording button when starting.
+Add a shake gesture to stop recording.

+- Add audio recording.

+- Allow specifying an area of screen to record.

+- Generate a GIF ;)

+- Show location of touches.

+  ​

 #### Usage